 How to Read Your Auto Insurance Policy

 An auto insurance policy is a contract between you and your insurance company.
 You agree to pay the cost of the insurance policy, called a premium, and to obey the insurance company’s stated rules.
 In return, the insurance company agrees to pay for certain expenses associated with an accident or other covered losses.
 Have you ever read through your entire auto insurance policy?
-Before you purchase a new policy, it might be a good idea to read your auto insurance policy to review your coverages, and see if anything has changed.
+Before you renew your car insurance, it might be a good idea to go through your the entire policy to review your coverages, and see if anything has changed.
 Continue reading for a step-by-step walkthrough on how to read your auto insurance policy.

 Parts of an Auto Insurance Policy

 There are several parts to an auto insurance policy.
-The first part is the declarations page, and the second part is the policy form.
-An insurance declaration page declares the basics of who and what is covered.
-The policy form goes more into depth about conditions, exclusions, and the overall agreement between you and the insurance company.
+The two major parts are: the declarations page and the policy form.
 Some other parts of an auto insurance policy are the insurance ID card and verification of insurance.

 Declaration Page

-A car insurance declaration page is typically the first page of the insurance policy that you see.
-It contains basic information about your policy as well as the name and contact information of your insurance company.
-The declarations page allows you to tailor an insurance policy to your individual needs.
-It gives a comprehensive summary of what your auto policy covers.
-While it may not go into great detail about each facet of your insurance coverage, it can give you a good idea of your coverage amounts and the basic elements of your policy.
-An insurance declaration page will contain the following information:
+A car insurance declaration page is typically the first page of the insurance policy.
+It contains basic information about the nature of your policy as well as basic information about the insurance company themselves.
+This page allows you to tailor an insurance policy to your needs, because it gives a summary of what your auto policy covers.
+While it may not go into great detail about each facet of your insurance coverage, it can give you a general idea of your coverage limits and the basic parts of your policy.
+An insurance declaration page will typically contain the following information:

 Policy number

-This is your unique policy number, which you’ll need when filing a claim.
+This is your unique policy number, which you’ll need when working with your insurance company for a variety of needs, but especially filing a claim.

 Policy term

 Lists the effective date and expiration date of your policy.
-Don’t wait until your policy period has ended to renew, as any lapse in insurance coverage can be problematic.
+Don’t wait until your policy period has ended to renew, as a lapse in insurance coverage can be problematic.

 Policyholder address

-The address listed must be that of the policyholder and the primary location at which the vehicle is kept.
+The address listed must be that of the policyholder, which should also be the primary location at which the vehicle is kept.

 Named insured

-Any driving resident of your household should be listed under “named insured” or “additional drivers” unless you specifically exclude them.
+Any resident of your household with a valid driver’s license should be listed under “named insured” or “additional drivers” unless you specifically exclude them.

 Coverages

-lists bodily injury and property damage liability, as well as any elected coverages such as comprehensive, collision, etc.
+Lists bodily injury and property damage liability, as well as any other coverages such as comprehensive, collision, etc.

 Policy limits/deductible

-Lists the maximum amount that each coverage will pay as well as any required deductible you have to pay out of pocket.
+Lists the amount that each coverage can pay out, as well as the out-of-pocket costs for you related to each coverage, otherwise known as the deductible.

 Premium